lime-rt/lime/doc/usermanual.rst

 The LIME code
 ~~~~~~~~~~~~~

-LIME (Line Modeling Engine) is an excitation and radiation transfer code
+LIME (Line Modeling Engine) is an excitation and radiation transfer
-that can be used to predict line and continuum radiation from an
+code that can be used to predict line and continuum radiation from an
 astronomical source model.
-The code uses unstructured 3D Delaunay grids
+The code uses unstructured 3D Delaunay
-for photon transport and accelerated Lambda Iteration for population
+grids for photon transport and accelerated Lambda Iteration for
-calculations.
-The LIME code was written by Christian Brinch between 2006
+population calculations.
+The LIME code was written by Christian Brinch
-and 2010, with version 1.0 appearing in early 2010.
-The current version
+between 2006 and 2010, with version 1.0 appearing in early 2010.
-is 1.23 which was released in February 2013.
-This manual refers to the
-version 1.23 and may not be accurate for earlier or later versions.
 LIME
-derives from the radiation transfer code RATRAN developed by Michiel R.
+derives from the radiation transfer code RATRAN developed by
-Hogerheijde and Floris van der Tak (Hogerhijde & van der Tak, 2000),
+Michiel R.  Hogerheijde and Floris van der Tak (Hogerhijde & van der
-although after several rewrites, the shared codebase is very small.
-The
+Tak, 2000), although after several rewrites, the shared codebase is
-photon transport method is a direct implementation of the SimpleX
+very small.
+The photon transport method is a direct implementation of
-algorithm (Ritzerveld & Icke, 2006).
+the SimpleX algorithm (Ritzerveld & Icke, 2006).

 LIME was developed for the purpose of predicting the emission signature
 of low-mass young stellar objects, including molecular envelopes and